-Individual model fits, study 1.
+Study 1: Individual model fits.
 Each point corresponds to the correlation between the judgments of one participant and the trade-off model (green), the compression model (purple) or the simple probability model (orange).
 Gray lines connect points belonging to the same participant.

-accuracy-specificity trade-off.
+Study 1 provides initial evidence for our rational analysis of guesses in terms of compression, and to some extent for Dorst and Mandelkern (2021)'s account in terms of an accuracy-specificity trade-off.
 A substantial number of participants made judgments that could not be accounted for by a pure probability-maximizing strategy, and were better fit by the compression and the trade-off models.

 We nonetheless still find that a large number of participants simply responded in function of probability.
 This result might be a consequence of the relatively unnatural response format (rating the quality of a guess).
-Some participants may have been induced to rely on probability because this is the only measure of guess quality for which they have an explicit concept.
+Some participants may have been induced to rely on probability because this is the only measure of guess quality for which they have The ball drawn from the box will probably be: